alpaka-group/llama/documentation/pages/user/allocators.rst

 memory regions hard (e.g. no possibility to use a :cpp:`std::shared_ptr` on a GPU).

-Although those allocators are no official part of LLAMA, they will be described here nevertheless as they are
-`shipped with the examles <https://github.com/ComputationalRadiationPhysics/llama/blob/master/examples/common/AlpakaAllocator.hpp>`_ and as alpaka is (not only namewise) one of the most useful third party libraries LLAMA works together with.
-All examples are under a free license without copyleft and may be freely copied and altered as needed.

 The following descriptions are for alpaka and LLAMA users.
 Without an understanding of alpaka they may hard to understand and can probably be skipped.

 Alpaka
 """"""
-:cpp:`common::allocator::Alpaka` creates a buffer for a given device.
+:cpp:`allocator::Alpaka` creates a buffer for a given device.
 Internally the well known alpaka buffer object is used.

 .. code-block:: C++

-    common::allocator::Alpaka<
+    allocator::Alpaka<
         DevAcc, // some alpaka device type
         Size,   // some size type, e.g. std::size_t
     >